samposm/Inconsolata-LGC/README.md

 these files there.
 That's it.
 Now other software should be able to find and use the Inconsolata LGC fonts.
 Works in Ubuntu, at least.

+Then for Emacs (if you use Emacs) put

+    emacs.font:      InconsolataLGC-12

+in your `.Xresources` (or some other font size than 12) and say `xrdb -merge ~/.Xresources`.

 The previous README from [MihailJP/Inconsolata-LGC](https://github.com/MihailJP/Inconsolata-LGC) is here: